AndrewGls/CarND-MPC-Project/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.

-## The Model

-Model Predictive Control (MPC) drives the car around the track with additional latency 100ms between commands.
-The MPC allows the car to follow the trajectory along a line (path), provided by the simulator in the World (map) coordinate space, by using predicted(calculated) actuators like steering angle and acceleration (throttle/brake combined).
-MPC controller approximates the trajectory with 3rd order polynomial and predicted N states with N-1 actuator changes of the car using a prediction horizon T, which is a duration over which future predictions are made.
-T is the product of two other variables, N and dt, where N is the number of timesteps in the horizon and dt is how much time elapses between actuations.
-The cross track error (CTE) heading error (EPSI) are calculated in the car coordinate space.
-To do this, I transform waypoints ptsx and ptsy into car coordinates, fit the polynomial and calculate the CTE as the value of the polynomial function at the point x = 0 and the EPSI is -arctan of the first derivative at the point x = 0.
-After that, MPC controller predicts N state vectors and N-1 actuator vectors for prediction horizon T, using optimization solver Ipopt (Interior Point OPTimizer, pronounced eye-pea-Opt), and returns a new actuator vector, which is the transfer between predicted t+1 and t+2 states.

-MPC hyperparameters, used in cost error function:

-1. weights to balance cte, epsi and distance to target speed, used during the cost error calculation
-2. penalization coefficients to control smoothness steering, smoothness of acceleration, to minimize the use of steering and the use of acceleration.

-The hyperparameters were found empirically.

-## Timestep Length and Frequency

-The Timestep Length (prediction horizon T) and Frequency were chosen empirically.
-I use timestep length N = 10, timestep frequency dt = 0.1 sec and 'Numeric max_cpu_time' equal to 0.05 sec, which allow to drive with 58 mph.
-I had to use trade-off between N, dt and possibility to solve optimization problem as fast as possible with right constraints, used in const error function.
-I used information about 100 ms latency between sensors and processing too.

-## Model Predictive Control with Latency

-The Model Predictive Control handles a 100 millisecond latency which simulates latency between sensors and processing.
-I'm using dt = 100 ms latency and 'Numeric max_cpu_time' equal to 50 ms to handle the actuators.